svoop/ogn_client-ruby/README.md

 OGNClient::Message.parse(aprs.gets)
 ```

+:warning: Raw APRS messages as returned by `aprs.gets` are "ASCII-8BIT" encoded and may contain tailing whitespace.
+The parser removes this whitespace and converts the string to "UTF-8".

-This factory method will return an instance of one of the following four classes.
+The parser `OGNClient::Message.parse` is a factory method will return an instance of one of the following four classes.

 :point_up: Refer to the wiki for an introduction to [OGN flavoured APRS](https://github.com/svoop/ogn_client-ruby/wiki) messages.